Two PhD students in lab coats smiling and looking at some lab results

 • access the Centre’s communications pipeline to promote the student’s research

-23rd December to 5th January: our office will be closed and we will not be able to respond to email enquiries
+• 23rd December to 5th January (to be confirmed): our office will be closed for the University winter closure holiday and we will not be able to respond to email enquiries

 Everyone is eligible to apply; there are no restrictions on nationality.
 In order to be accepted onto a PhD programme you must meet certain qualification and English language requirements, for details please refer to the University's websites.